 - If applicable, why is this transfer being requested more than 90 days after the cost was initially charged?

-Cost transfers requested by the Principal Investigator or an authorized signer can be approved by the Post-Award Analyst, Post-Award Manager, or Managing Director of Research and Sponsored Programs.
+Cost transfers requested by the Principal Investigator or an authorized signer can be approved by the Post-Award Analyst, Post-Award Manager, or Associate Director of Research and Sponsored Programs.

-Cost transfers requested by the Post-Award Analyst must be signed by the Post-Award Manager, and cost transfers requested by the Post-Award Manager must be approved by the Managing Director of Research and Sponsored Programs, or by the TUC Executive Director, Chief Financial Officer, or TUC Controller.
+Cost transfers requested by the Post-Award Analyst must be signed by a Post-Award Manager, and cost transfers requested by a Post-Award Manager must be approved by the TUC Executive Director, Chief Financial Officer, or the most senior personnel in Accounting department.

-All cost transfers that are made later than 90 days after the posting of the charge to the accounting records must be signed by either the Managing Director of Research and Sponsored Programs, Controller, Chief Financial Officer, or Executive Director.
+All cost transfers that are made later than 90 days after the posting of the charge to the accounting records must be signed by Associate Director of Post-Award, Associate Director of Accounting, Chief Financial Officer, or Executive Director.

 Less than 90 Days after the Charge